 For individuals who can easily be agitated or find it challenging to regulate their emotions, a bubble tube’s softly glittering light and gentle vibrations can be mesmerizing.
-Bubble tubes can be kept in a sensory room where users can retreat and relax, or why not keep a mini bubble tube to help with travel anxiety or as a soothing tool when on the go?
+Bubble tubes can be kept in a sensory room where users can retreat and relax, or why not keep a portable bubble tube to help with travel anxiety or as a soothing tool when on the go?

 In the same way, bubble tubes are brilliant tools for calming; they can also be used to promote mindfulness.
 Sitting on a soft platform in front of the dancing bubbles and focusing on their ever-changing colors can help drown out distractions and allow the user to experience a state of peacefulness which can be difficult to find in busier places.
 This is particularly useful for individuals prone to sensory overloading or other sensory processing difficulties.

 The Touch Sensitive LED Tube allows users to establish hand-eye coordination and develop their motor skills.
 The buttons on the base of the bubble tube each control the color of the light in the bubble tube, helping the user to visually experience hand-eye coordination and strengthen their ability in a fun and stimulating environment.
 The buttons also allow individuals to practice their motor skills and learn how to move their hands and apply controlled force with precision.